GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 {% Aside 'note' %}

-**Note:** Extensions that don't have a small promotional image will be shown **after** extensions that do have that image.
+Extensions that don't have a small promotional image will be shown **after** extensions that do have that image.
 If your extension was published before the small promotional image was required, you should add that image so your extension can be displayed more prominently.

 {% endAside %}